-Sometimes, however, you must compromise with your loved ones.
+Sometimes, however, you must make compromises.
 Yes, when you buy dish soap in bulk, you do contribute to the plastic problem as the giant bulk container you drew your dish soap from will eventually hit landfill.
-But by buying bulk dish soap rather than all those small plastic bottles of the stuff, you do reduce your plastic footprint greatly.
+But by buying bulk dish soap rather than all those small plastic bottles of the stuff, you do reduce your plastic footprint overall.

 Copper shines beautifully, cooks wonderfully but tarnishes quickly.
 To clean my copper pot, I sprinkle the outside with salt and then rub it with half a lemon.
 It removes tarnish almost instantaneously.
 Rinse the copper very well after cleaning to avoid corrosion.

 Look for alternatives before buying consumer products packaged in–or made of—plastic

 Use a rag to clean your windows with vinegar and water and dry with crumpled newspaper.
 Works better than Windex and you won’t inhale nasty chemicals while you clean.